The Best Day Trading Strategy For Beginners

-Trading infrequently also gives you time to learn from your trades.
+Trading infrequently also gives you time between your trades to learn from them.

-Follow these tips to trade with a lower frequency.
+Follow these guidelines to trade with a lower frequency.

 - Avoid scalping strategies.

-- Trade higher time frames.
-(Use 5-minute charts instead of 5-seconds charts)
+- Trade slower time frames.
+(E.g., Use 5-minute charts instead of 5-seconds charts)

-- Be very selective and take only the best trades.
+- Be highly selective and take only the best trades.

-Trading with the trend helps a beginner focus on the right state of mind necessary for consistent profitability.
+Trading with the trend helps a beginner focus on the right state of mind necessary for consistent performance.

 3. Passive Position Management For Day Trading

 Position management refers to any market actions you take after entering your position.
 This includes shifting stop-loss and target orders and increasing or reducing your position size.

 A novice day trader should set the stop loss and target for each trade and leave them alone.